electron/electron/docs/breaking-changes.md

 ### Default Changed: `contextIsolation` defaults to `true`

 In Electron 12, `contextIsolation` will be enabled by default.
-To restore original behavior, `contextIsolation: false` must be specified in WebPreferences:
+To restore the previous behavior, `contextIsolation: false` must be specified in WebPreferences.

 We [recommend having contextIsolation enabled](https://github.com/electron/electron/blob/master/docs/tutorial/security.md#3-enable-context-isolation-for-remote-content) for the security of your application.